ricardolsmendes/datacatalog-tag-manager/UPGRADING.md

-# Beta Version Migration Guide
+# 2.2.x Migration Guide

-The beta version of `datacatalog-tag-manager`, based on the current state of the `master` branch, depends on `google-cloud-datacatalog` version `3.0.0+`.
-Upgrading `google-cloud-datacatalog` is expected to be the only required change to use the beta version of this library.
+The 2.2 release of `datacatalog-tag-manager`, based on the current state of the `master` branch, depends on `google-cloud-datacatalog` version `3.0.0+`.
+Upgrading `google-cloud-datacatalog` is expected to be the only required change to use the latest version of this library.

 If you experience issues or have questions, please file an [issue][2].